 Be the first one to learn about service and product updates.

 Foam mazes and cages

 New cost-efficient designs!
 Floating mazes allow adding complex behavioral tasks to neurophysiological experiments that require head-restraint.
-Prices are for the sets of 15 mazes, cages or bottoms
+Prices are for the sets of 15 mazes, cages or bases